 Circulation Design.
-Circulation patterns for parking lots with more than 40 spaces should be designed by a professional qualified to perform traffic analysis to meet the Land Use Ordinances.
-The Planning Board may require a professional qualified to perform traffic analysis for smaller lots where there are particular public safety issues.
+Circulation patterns for parking lots with more than 40 spaces should be designed by a traffic engineer to meet the Land Use Ordinances.
+The Planning Board may require a traffic engineer for smaller lots where there are particular public safety issues.